aleshaleksey/fansys23/02-base-rules.md

   - So a character with 29 "SP dice" has a Nat = 5.

 - **Sup = [MP / 6] rounded up**
-  - So a character with 31 "SP dice" has a Nat = 6.
+  - So a character with 31 "MP dice" has a Sup = 6.

 ___
 ### NAP and SAP, NAT and SAT: Attack of the three letter words II